 Louisville MSD

-Louisville MSD Louisville/Jefferson County Metropolitan Sewer District (Louisville MSD) manages wastewater, drainage
+Louisville MSD Louisville/Jefferson County Sewer District (Louisville MSD) is 3 utilities in 1: wastewater treatment, flood protection, and stormwater drainage.

 The Louisville/Jefferson County Metropolitan Sewer District (MSD) works to achieve and maintain clean, environmentally safe waterways for a healthy and vibrant community.
 The organization’s more than 600 employees provide wastewater management, drainage and flood protection services across the 376 square miles of Louisville Metro.
 In addition to operating and maintaining Louisville Metro’s sewer s